HermetThomas/CRISPR_demux/autoencoder/README.md

 The autencoder is automatically run when running the CRISPR_demux.py script The dependencies are already specified in the requirements.txt of the main branch

+To change the number of iterations on each dataset change X in SEED = [X] at line 70 in Run_SSAE_alldata.py

 ---